Nath9666/info--Web-Development-for-IT-Engineer/Lab4/Rapport.md

 > Install vue-router v4+ according to official documentation.
 Make sure to pick the version compatible with Vue3, (also compatible with vue-router v4+)

 So we install vue-router with `npm install vue-router@4` so the file package.json is updated with the new dependency.

+### Exercice 6

+> Using the Getting Started guide, add / and /conversations routes.
+Define the router inside its own ES module (ex. src/router/index.js).
+For now, the ConversationsIndexPage should just contain a placeholder (a small message to visually see that the route works fine).

+Do to this we change the (main.js)[.\vue-oauth-microsoft-graph\src\main.js] file.
+We add the router view in the app.vue file.
+We deside to create a new page nammed About and we add the route the main.js file.